alexharri/website/posts/webgl-gradients.md

 vec4(vec2(1.0, 2.0), 3.0); // Error, not enough components
 ```

-Anyway, back to our shader!
+I love this syntax!
+Anyway, back to our shader.

-### Coloring the area under a line
+### Coloring the area under a curve

-We've got our linear gradient.
-Now we want to draw a wave on top of it.

 Let's start by coloring the area under a curve white.
-For now, the curve will be a simple line, but we'll adjust the curve to be an animated sine wave later.
+For now, the curve will be a simple line, with the result looking like so:

 <WebGLShader fragmentShader="linear_gradient_area_under_line" height={150} width={150} />

+We'll adjust the curve to be an animated sine wave after.

-First, we'll calculate the Y position of the curve at the current pixel's X position:
+First, let's calculate the Y position of the curve at the current pixel's X position:

 ```glsl
 const float Y_START = CANVAS_HEIGHT * 0.4; // Start at 40%